+How to buy Comporta property?
+After you have identified the property you wish to buy, you can simply make an offer through your agent.
 Once your offer has been accepted, you will sign the Promissory Contract to buy, preferably at a Notary’s office.

 The normal contractual obligations of an intended purchase in Comporta will mean that you will forfeit your deposit if you pull out of the contract and the seller will need to double your deposit if they do the same.

+Prior to closing, you will need a Portuguese Tax number and pay the necessary taxes.
 You should account for an additional 8% to 10% on top of the purchase price.

-- Is the listed price too high?
+1. Is the listed price too high?

-- Have you found a superb deal?
+2. Have you found a superb deal?

 Your own due diligence is vital, as is the information provided by your real estate agent.

 Your property agent should be able to offer an unbiased opinion on the value of the house in Comporta.
 This value is based on known factors and up-to-date knowledge of the local real estate market.
 Without this local knowledge of the current Comporta property market, you may offer more than the house is worth.
 Worse still, you could potentially ignore a terrific buying opportunity, for lack of the correct information.

 When you are looking for a real estate agent in Comporta make sure you hire a professional agent who you can trust.
 They should take care of your interests and not the sellers.